 Thank you for taking the time to visit this page which provides some information that you may find reassuring at this time.

-The Institute of Osteopathy (the professional body for osteopathy) has stated that: “health providers such as osteopaths need to gear up to play our role in supporting the nation’s health after two months of lockdown”
+The Institute of Osteopathy (the professional body for osteopathy) has previously stated that: “health providers such as osteopaths need to gear up to play our role in supporting the nation’s health after two months of lockdown”

 Bodywright is using an increased level of hygiene and infection control measures, including: